railslove/i18n_viz/README.md

     # encoding: utf-8
     unless defined?(I18nViz).nil?
-      # determine under which condition the gem should be active
+      # determine under which condition the gem should be active (e.g. only in non-production environments)
       I18nViz.enabled = !Rails.env.production?

       # Link to display in the I18nViz tooltip
-      # e.g. pointing to that particular string in your apps translation tool
+      # e.g. pointing to that particular string in your apps translation tool (webtranslateit.com, localeapp.com, ...)
-      # the i18n key will be appended to that URL
+      # the i18n key will be appended to this URL
       I18nViz.external_tool_url = "https://webtranslateit.com/en/projects/1234567/locales/en..de/strings?utf8=✓&s="
     end